Roof Restoration or Roof Replacement? Experts Advice

 But before thinking about that, the underlying problem why most people get into this predicament in the first place is because they’re experiencing roofing issues such as leaks and age.

 If we class ‘leaks’ as ‘repairs’ then to what extent can the repairs be remedied?
 Repairs usually have a domino effect.
-Broken tiles usually lead to leaks which can lead to water ingress which can also result in breaking down of the roof structure (especially if left untreated for a long time).
+Broken roof tiles usually lead to leaks which can lead to water ingress which can also result in breaking down of the roof structure (especially if left untreated for a long time).

 So, it’s these factors which need to be considered and assessed by a qualified and licensed roof plumber during an inspection before any decision is made.